 Keeping promises, realizing potential, finding balance

-It is essential to strike a balance between pessimists and optimists.
-It is not possible to dismiss all criticism as a conspiracy: it is healthy to question and critically evaluate new technologies.
-It is equally important, however, to remain open to the potential that these technologies offer, and those who have an optimistic approach are not a sucker ready to be enslaved by the "powers that be".
-Artificial intelligence hysteria it is only the latest example of how a possible technological breakthrough becomes chicken coop material.
+It is essential to find a balance between pessimists and optimists.
+Every criticism cannot be classified as conspiracy theory: it is healthy to question and critically evaluate new technologies.
+It is equally important, however, to remain open to the potential that these technologies offer, and those who have an optimistic approach are not fools ready to be enslaved by the "strong powers".
+Hysteria over artificial intelligence it is just the latest example of how a possible technological breakthrough becomes chicken coop stuff.

-The key lies in education and understanding: providing people with the information and tools they need to understand new technologies and their potential impacts helps balance enthusiasm and lucidity.
+The key is education and understanding: providing people with the information and tools needed to understand new technologies and their potential impacts helps balance enthusiasm and clarity.

-Pessimists and optimists, one remedy: turn up the volume of listening
+Pessimists and optimists, a remedy: turn up the listening volume

 With education, dialogue and open-mindedness, we can shape a future where technology serves humanity, not the other way around.